 Graying tones on bleached blonde hair may be fine for some… but it isn’t for many.
 So what can be done about it?

 The solution will vary depending on the circumstance and the cause of gray tones on your blonde hair.
-Such causes are as follows:
+The common causes of grey tones are the following:

 - Due to the toner applied after bleaching

 So you’ve mustered the courage to go to a salon and have your hair bleached so you can go blonde (or you did it yourself)!